AA-CubeSat-Team/soci_img/README.md

                                       that you received the last package */
 ```
 The number of packages to expect can be calculated from the size of the thumbnail and the data size of each package.
-The size of the thumbnail can be obtained from the "Get Thumbnail Size" command.
+The size of the thumbnail can be obtained from the [Get Thumbnail Size](#get-thumbnail-size) command.
 The size of each full package is currently set to 32 bytes, but this can be changed if necessary.
 **Remember that each package contains 31 bytes of data and 1 verification byte**
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -